DebasmitaMallick/Expense-Tracker/README.md

 # Expense tracker App

 ## About the project

-The expense tracker application using ReactJS is a tool designed to help users keep track of their expenses.
-The page consists of two main sections: an expense entry form and a list of previously entered expenses.

-The expense entry form has field for the user to input the amount.
-The form also have two buttons: one for adding the entered amount to the list of expenses and one for removing the entered amount.
-Once the user submits the form, the data will be stored in the browser's local storage.

-The second section of the application will display a list of previously entered expenses.
-The list will include the date of the expense, the amount spent, and the action (add or remove)
+This project is a React-based expense tracker application that allows users to enter and view their expenses.
+It includes an expense entry form with buttons to add or remove expenses, and stores data locally.
+The application is designed to be responsive and includes testing to ensure functionality.
 The expense tracker application using ReactJS is developed using best practices for code quality and maintainability.

+## Installation
+### To get started with the project, follow these steps:
+1. Install Node.js
+2. Clone this repository to your local machine
+3. Install the necessary dependencies using `npm install`
+4. Start the development server using `npm start`
+5. Open `localhost:3000` in a browser

 ## Live project link